<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Garage conversions</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Covers any assets not placed in the trust</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Electrical upgrades</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Names guardians for minor children</span></li>

 </ul>